ritxy/git/README.md

 Git is an open source distributed version control system designed by Linux Torvalds to handle code projects.

 Git is decentralized control version in opposition to SVN.
+Each user have a complete copy of the repository with the full history in each machine.

 # Concepts in Git